 In 1971, Christie’s London offered this stone for auction, with two gemmological certificates stating that the colour was natural.
 It was reportedly bought by the jewellery house Van Cleef & Arpels for £190,000.

 Prior to this sale, the esteemed gemmologist Dr. Edward Gubelin had raised concerns that the stone was treated.
-After the sale, the stone was inspected by Dr. Basil Anderson at GAGTL and Dr. Robert Crowningshield in New York (who had been familiar with the Deepdene in its untreated state).
+After the sale, the stone was inspected by Basil Anderson and Robert Crowningshield in New York (who had been familiar with the Deepdene in its untreated state).
 Both of these experts agreed with Gubelin, and the sale was rendered null and void on the grounds of non-disclosure of treatment.

 The Deepdene was offered at auction with full disclosure 28 years later (1997) at Christie’s Geneva, where it was sold to Lawrence Graff for $715,320 (including premiums).
 Supposedly, Graff sold it to novelist Danielle Steel, but its present whereabouts are unknown although there are indications it may have come to rest at one of the Science Museums in Philadelphia.